 A spinning rod is a great choice for someone new to fishing.
 They are easy to learn how to use and they are durable enough to last for years.
 Spinning rods are also very versatile and can be used with a wide range of lures.

 Spinning rods are ideal when using lighter lures.
 This makes them great for targeting smaller fish like panfish, trout, or crappie.
 They are also great for targeting bass with finesse-style baits.

 Spinning rods can handle medium and larger baits but they aren’t perfect for them.
-This allows you to try out some larger lures and see if you enjoy that style of fishing before investing in a casting rod.
+This allows you to try out some larger lures and see if you enjoy that style of fishing before investing in a baitcaster.

-A Casting rod is great for bass anglers and those looking to expand their rod arsenal.
+A baitcaster is great for bass anglers and those looking to expand their rod arsenal.
 Baitcasters typically take a bit more time to learn but they greatly expand your options for using larger lures.